 - nospace Tell readline not to append a space (the default) to words completed at the end of the line. - plusdirs After any matches defined by the compspec are generated, directory name completion is attempted and any matches are added to the results of the other actions.

 -A action

-The action may be one of the following to generate a list of possible completions: alias arrayvar binding Readline key binding names.
+The action may be one of the following to generate a list of possible completions:

-Alias names.
+alias Alias names.
 May also be specified as -a.